5P111/discordsrule/README.md

 <-(-Do-)->
 1. respect each other
+2. Before playing Valorant, you must tell everyone.
+If they turn off the mic, send via chat

 # WP = Warning point
 1. 1 wp = warning
 2. 2 wp = mute